U2 (Berlin U-Bahn): The construction of the Wall

 The construction of the Berlin Wall to seal off the sector boundary between the two parts of Berlin resulted in line A also being split into two, as it crossed the city from east to west.
-On the orders of the then GDR Interior Minister Karl Maron, trains on the section of line A (now U2) in East Berlin terminated at Thälmannplatz station (now Mohrenstraße).
+On the orders of the then GDR Interior Minister Karl Maron, trains on the section of line A (now U2) in East Berlin terminated at Thälmannplatz station (now Anton-Wilhelm-Amo-Straße).

 Lines C and D (now U6 and U8) of the West Berlin BVG were left alone, but the stations located in the eastern sector were closed (becoming ghost stations).
 Connections were not allowed from the eastern section of line A and lines C and D or at Stadtmitte and Alexanderplatz stations.

 Maron had originally assumed that the West Berlin BVG would terminate their trains on the western section of line A at Potsdamer Platz, but in fact the trains were terminated one stop earlier, at Gleisdreieck.
 Tracks to allow trains to change direction here had been built in the early 1950s as a precaution.
 Therefore, the East Berlin BVG used the reversing tracks at Potsdamer Platz and occasionally even ran its trains into West Berlin.

 The splitting of line A and the closure of those stations on lines C and D under East Berlin completed the split of the unified Berlin public transport network, as the trams and buses had not crossed the sector border since 1953.
 The Berlin S-Bahn ran throughout Berlin at the direction of the GDR-controlled Deutsche Reichsbahn and therefore never formed part of the unified public transport network.

 One consequence of the 13 August 1961 crisis was that the S-Bahn was increasingly boycotted in West Berlin.
 Often the slogans chanted were, "The S-Bahn driver pays for the barbed wire" or "No more pennies for Ulbricht".
 So West Berliners took the U-Bahn, the bus and—if still available—the tram.